awslabs/aws-encryption-sdk-specification/changes/2020-07-06_clarify-streaming-encrypt-decrypt/change.md

 ### How should the operation process data in parts?

-This change rewites these specifications to better specify how these operations are allowed to process data in parts.
+This change rewrites these specifications to better specify how these operations are allowed to process data in parts.
-Specifically, we attempt to be completely language agnostic and frame streaming as a way for bytes to move sequentially, over time.
+Specifically, we attempt to be completely language agnostic and describe streaming as a way for bytes to move sequentially, over time.

 With this framing, the things the encrypt and decrypt operations care about are: